akka/akka/akka-docs/rst/scala/cluster-usage.rst

   in the next major version.
 Use the :ref:`cluster_http_scala` API with `curl <https://curl.haxx.se/>`_ or similar instead.

-The cluster can be managed with the script ``akka-cluster`` provided in the Akka github repository here: @github@/akka-cluster/jmx-client.
+The cluster can be managed with the script ``akka-cluster`` provided in the Akka GitHub repository here: @github@/akka-cluster/jmx-client.
 Place the script and the ``jmxsh-R5.jar`` library in the same directory.

 Run it without parameters to see instructions about how to use the script::